orbas1/Nodejs-Fixnado/frontend-reactjs/README.md

 ## Styling

 Tailwind CSS is configured with a palette that matches the Fixnado logo.
 Inter font is loaded via Google Fonts in `src/styles.css`.

+The official Fixnado logo and favicon are served from hosted assets to avoid bundling binary files in the repository.
+You can update the URLs from `src/constants/branding.js` if new artwork is provided.